 The extreme terrain of California suprises many newcomers as to how different one part of the state looks to another.
 Below is a general overview on elevation pertaining to most California landscapes.
-Western mountain slopes are greener & get more moisture from the west, plus the first rains of a storm.
-The lower altitude coastal foothill mountains can get a lot of moisture.
-The Eastern slopes are drier and face the desert.
+Western mountain slopes are greener & get more moisture from the west (Pacific Ocean), plus the first rains of a storm.
+The lower altitude, coastal foothills can get a lot of moisture, especially during winter months.
+The Eastern slopes are drier and face the desert (Great Basin).
 Desert Mountain regions are quite different.
-Most dry ranges are in the "rain-shadow" of the taller Sierra Nevada mountain range and get very little moisture.
+Most dry ranges are in the "rain-shadow" of the taller Sierra Nevada mountain range and get little moisture.